yaghouti/concurrency-controller/README.md

 # Concurrentize
-Runs functions concurrently with a degree of concurrency.
+Invokes functions concurrently with a degree of concurrency.

-It puts your functions in a queue and keeps a specific number of them (concurrencyLimit) running at any period of time.
+It puts given functions in a queue and keeps a specific number of them (concurrencyLimit) running simultaneously.
+By the time a function's execution gets done (resolves or rejects), another function from the queue is invoked.

 # To install: